mikepk/botocore/docs/source/reference/services/servicecatalog.rst

         - **TagOptions** *(list) --*

-          List of TagOptions associated with the provisioned provisioning parameters.
+          Information about the TagOptions associated with the resource.

           - *(dict) --*

-            The TagOption summary key-value pair.
+            Summary information about a TagOption.

             - **Key** *(string) --*

-              The TagOptionSummary key.
+              The TagOption key.

             - **Values** *(list) --*

-              The TagOptionSummary value.
+              The TagOption value.